This post contains affiliate links. Click here to read my affiliate policy.

 Low Carb Spirits

 A tumbler of scotch looks a lot like soda, which instantly makes you think it couldn’t possibly be low carb.
+Be sure to check out these scotch glasses.
 Spirits that are pure are relatively carb free, regardless of color.
 This includes spirits such as whiskey, rum, vodka, tequila, scotch, and gin.
 Consider any sort of flavored or mixed liquor carefully, though: these may have additives that contain carbohydrates.
 Also avoid anything sweet, which is a definite sign of sugars present.
 A shot of whiskey, neat or with ice should be approximately 65 calories with 0 carbs.
 While not necessarily low calorie, 65 calories can be fit in on occasion.

 Low Carb Wines